SublimeLinter/SublimeLinter/README.md

 Please use the debug mode and include all console output, and your settings in your bug report.
 If your issue is specific to a particular linter, please report it on that linter's repository instead.

+## Creating a linter plugin

+Use the [template](https://github.com/SublimeLinter/SublimeLinter-template) to get started on your plugin.
+It contains a howto with all the information you need.

 ---------------------------